techlifeadventuresVol. 03 · May 2026

 India is making its boldest play for AI leadership.
-The India AI Impact Summit 2026 (February 15-20) will host Bill Gates, Anthropic CEO Dario Amodei, and 100+ global CEOs in what's being billed as the most significant AI policy gathering outside the US and EU.
-Behind the summit lies a dramatically accelerated national AI strategy: a 4x budget increase to $240 million, the launch of BharatGen—India's first government-funded multimodal LLM supporting 22 languages—and an ambitious vision to position India as the world's AI deployment partner.
+The India AI Impact Summit 2026 (February 16-21) hosted Bill Gates, Anthropic CEO Dario Amodei, and 100+ global CEOs in what was billed as the most significant AI policy gathering outside the US and EU.
+Behind the summit lies a dramatically accelerated national AI strategy: a 4x budget increase to $240 million, the launch of BharatGen Param2—India's first government-funded multimodal LLM targeting all 22 scheduled languages by June 2026—and an ambitious vision to position India as the world's AI deployment partner.

 The IndiaAI Mission: From $66M to $240M